-Based on the books by Terry Deary, Horrible Histories first hit TV screens in 2009, mixing historical fact and fiction with humour, battles, songs and bodily functions.
-Its mix of learning and fun proving to be a huge success for Children’s BBC, appealing to adults, children and teenagers alike.
-After 8 seasons of the show and numerous awards, it is amazing it has taken this long to bring the format to the big screen.
-But with Horrible Histories the Movie – Rotten Romans, the TV show makes a charming transition to film, celebrating its TV origins, while embracing the family film market in a way few other summer films have managed.
-This is a proudly British film in humour, construct and delivery, echoing classic comedies ranging from the Carry On Cleo to early Ealing films, all mixed with the its core foundations of historical learning made fun.
+Based on the hit books by Terry Deary, Horrible Histories first hit TV screens in 2009.
+The shows unique format mixing historical fact and fiction with humour, battles and songs.
+Providing children and adults alike with a delightful mix of fun and learning.
+Its anarchic recipe made the TV show and instant success for Children’s BBC.
+Therefore, after eight seasons of the show, it is amazing it has taken this long for Horrible Histories to reach the big screen.
+But with Horrible Histories the Movie: Rotten Romans, the show makes a charming transition to film.
+Honouring and celebrating its TV origins, while also embracing the family film market.
+Creating a fun and engaging summer movie that ticks all the right boxes.

 Horrible Histories: Rotten Romans is proudly British film in its humour, construct and delivery.
 Its style echoing classic British comedies ranging from the Carry On Cleo to the early Ealing films and Monty Python.
 All mixed with a core foundation of accessible historical learning.

 Opening with a wonderful tongue in cheek segment exploring the length of the titles.
 We are immediately thrown into the treacherous murder of Claudius (Derek Jacobi).
 His moody and insolent son Nero (Craig Roberts) and scheming wife Agrippina (Kim Cattrall) desperate to take the imperial throne.
 And after a false start with poisoned mushrooms the mother and son finally succeed with the help of a poison feather.